-If you are in the European Union/European Economic Area, you may request to access, rectify or erase (under certain circumstances) your Personal Data.
+If you are in the European Union/European Economic Area or the United Kingdom, you may request to access, rectify or erase (under certain circumstances) your Personal Data.
 If you ask us to delete your Personal Data, we may not be able to do so due to technical, legal, regulatory or contractual constraints.
 You have the right to object to the processing of your Personal Data, restrict the processing of your Personal Data and exercise your right to data portability (under certain circumstances).
 Where you have given us your consent for specified uses of your Personal Data, you have the right to withdraw such consent at any time and we will apply your preferences for the future.
-EU users may opt out of having their Personal Data disclosed to third parties by contacting us as specified in the How To Contact Us section below.
+EU and UK users may exercise their rights by submitting a request hereor by contacting us as specified in the How To Contact Us section below.
 We will respond to your questions or complaints relating to the processing of your Personal Data.
 If you are not satisfied with our responses, you have the right to lodge a complaint with a supervisory authority, although we would like the opportunity to resolve any concerns you may have, so do get in touch with us.

 In compliance with the Privacy Shield Principles, we are committed to resolve complaints about our collection or use of your Personal Data.
-European Union and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us as outlined in the How To Contact Us Section below.
+European Union, Swiss and United Kingdom individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us as outlined in the How To Contact Us Section below.

 News IQ has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgement of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

-Under certain limited circumstances, EU individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+Under certain limited circumstances, individuals from the European Union, Switzerland and United Kingdom may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please visit https://www.privacyshield.gov/.